makmary/alignment-experiments/README.md

 [Query Localizer comparison: Ceramic girl in hat](https://www.youtube.com/watch?v=tcDVBzvsbCI "Query Localizer comparison: Ceramic girl in hat")

 [Query Localizer comparison: White piggybank](https://www.youtube.com/watch?v=13iYebf8eL4 "Query Localizer comparison: White piggybank")

+### TODO

+Fifth experiment is not completed:

+- [ ] use retrieval matching and pairs from covisibility instead of exhaustive matching
+- [ ] check distribution of distances between all matches in all tracks
+- [ ] perform geometric verification with specific threshold without using COLMAP geometric verification
+- [ ] after all experiments above make a conclusion of how far 3d points from each other on the scan